 Durability and Longevity

 PVDF’s fluoropolymer structure offers enhanced mechanical strength and UV resistance, which translates to longer valve life, especially outdoors or in harsh environments.
+When engineering for 3X longer valve life, PVDF remains the industry benchmark.
 PVC is more susceptible to brittleness under UV exposure.

 Cost Considerations